 Program-specific community standards

-If you are participating in a UW or affiliated program, you may create a program-specific set of community standards with the rest of your group.
+If you are participating in a UW or UW partner program, you may create a program-specific set of community standards with the rest of your group.
 We encourage you to participate in that process and make your own expectations of yourself and your peers known.
 Program-specific community standards might include unique rules included by your program director.
 These rules are meant to keep you safe.
 If you are unsure about any aspect of your program’s community standards, please discuss your questions with your director and the group.

 UW Student Code of Conduct